Basic benefit covered services

 • Connect you with clinical and non-clinical resources

-• Provide discharge, moving or transition support
+• Provide discharge, moving and/or transition support

 Process for completing initial assessment